engrnvd/laravel-sandbox/readme.md

         - pagination
         - search-btn

+- Publish config so that end user can customise the generator

+- Publish templates into views directory for the end user to customise

 - Create command: `nvd:crud all` to generate crud for all tables

 - Package all files into a composer package